GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-self-fields/en.md

 ## How to use

-Use `self` to artificially append the extra levels needed for the response, and field aliases to rename those levels appropriately:
+Use `self` to artificially append the extra levels needed for the response, and field aliases to rename those levels appropriately.

+For instance, this query recreates the shape of another GraphQL server:

 ```graphql
 {